josehu07/josehu07.github.io/_posts/2020-06-13-write-ahead-logging-lsm-tree.md

 Systems that adopt LSM tree design include Google Bigtable, LevelDB, RocksDB, Cassandra, InfluxDB, and many more.

-## Journaling $$\ne$$ Write-Ahead Logging
+## Journaling (Write-Ahead Logging)

-Another confusing term also used in file systems is *journaling*.
+Another confusing term also used in file systems is *journaling*, or *write-ahead logging*.
 Journaling describes an advanced way of "flushing things from memory to disk" to support fast crash recovery[^7].
 Originally, if the system crashes in the middle of a read/write/delete operation and later restarts, data on persistent storage might be partial and inconsistent.
 This inconsistency can only be recovered through a complete checksum walk over the whole file system (a file system check, `fsck`).

-A journaling file system keeps a journal on disk (should call it journal here to avoid confusion with the log in write-ahead logging). **It logs an operation into the journal, *commits* this logging, and only then acks the user and applies this operation**.
+A journaling file system keeps a journal on disk (should call it *journal* here to avoid confusion with the log in write buffering). **It logs an operation into the journal, *commits* this logging, and only then acks the user and applies this operation**.
 After crashing, it simply replays committed operations in the journal to recover and ignores all uncommited entries.
 The downside is that every write must be carried out twice, called *write-twice penalty*.

 For a weaker consistency model, some journaling file systems perform in a so-called *ordered* mode, which just journals metadata updates but not updates to data blocks.
 Data block allocation and writes happen first, followed by metadata journal append.
 In this mode, operations like `append` are crash-consistent, but in-place `write` updates are vulnerable to crashes.

-For a file system which uses write-ahead logging, it is natural to think that, since the actual data itself is a log (or something like a log, e.g., an LSM tree), why don't we just use this as the journal?
-A file system which combines write-ahead logging and journaling in this way is called a **log-structured file system** (LFS) or **copy-on-write** file system[^8] [^9].
+For a file system which uses write buffering, it is natural to think that, since the actual data itself is a log (or something like a log, e.g., an LSM tree), why don't we just use this as the journal?
+A file system which combines write buffering and journaling in this way is called a **log-structured file system** (LFS) or **copy-on-write** file system[^8] [^9].
 The log itself is the FS.
 It benefits from both sequential writes and faster crash recovery, without write-twice penalty.

-Examples of non-logging journaling file systems include Ext3 and Ext4.
-Examples of log-structured file systems include ZFS, Btrfs, and NOVA.
+Examples of non-log-structured journaling file systems include Linux Ext3 and Ext4.
+Examples of log-structured file systems include LFS, ZFS, Btrfs, and NOVA.

 ## References